CodePriest1/flight-club/README.md

-data_manager.py is responsible for communicating with sheety notification_manager.py is reponsible for communicating with Twilio flight_search.py is responsible for interacting with Kiwi flight search to get IATACODE and get available flights
+data_manager.py is responsible for communicating with sheety notification_manager.py is reponsible for communicating with Twilio flight_search.py is responsible for interacting with Kiwi flight search to get IATACODE and get available flights flight_data.py is responsible for structuring the flight data